zerebubuth/osm-hardware-2014/_posts/2014-11-01-why-you-should-contribute.md

 OpenStreetMap is a fantastic project to which thousands of people around the world contribute daily.
-OpenStreetMap distributes data which powers services used by millions and helps save lives.
+OpenStreetMap distributes data that powers services used by millions and helps save lives.
 Despite the dedicated efforts of volunteers, we cannot run the project without computer hardware, which costs money.
 You can help the project thrive over the next year by contributing what you can.